 Adequate care and attention prior to issuance are key to success in documentary credit transactions.
 Unless the documentary credit is workable, with viable conditions, it is unlikely to function as intended for the beneficiary!

 To consult with various third parties whose documents the beneficiary would need to present under credit is also important after the credit is issued and advised.
 If the credit includes non-standard, unclear conditions, the beneficiary needs to attain clarity and possibly get an amendment to the credit.

 Most certainly, the beneficiary needs to have a knowledgeable and helpful banker to provide assistance when necessary.
 Despite the fact there is no obligation to do so whatsoever under UCP 600, many bankers, when advising credits, would consider a credits’ workability and assist their customers regarding credit terms and conditions and avoiding possible pitfalls.

 The beneficiary should possess a working understanding of UCP 600 and ISBP 745, the rules and practices that govern documentary credits.
 That said, there are some peculiarities that can hardly be known or deduced unless one knows the rules and practices extremely well, including all relevant interpretations such as ICC Opinions.

 For instance, would you think that if goods are shipped as evidenced by transport document(s) on more than one means of conveyance, even if shipped from the same place, on the same date, for the same journey and for the same destination, these are considered to be partial shipments?

-Or another scenario yielding a possibly unexpected result: “If a drawing or shipment by instalments within given periods is stipulated in the credit and any instalment is not drawn or shipped within the period allowed for that instalment, the credit ceases to be available for that and any subsequent instalment.”
+Or another scenario yielding a possibly unexpected result: “If a drawing or shipment by installments within given periods is stipulated in the credit and any installment is not drawn or shipped within the period allowed for that installment, the credit ceases to be available for that and any subsequent installment.”
 Documentary credit standards are not always intuitive!